About the Species

 Black abalone are estimated to live up to about 30 years.
 Adults become sexually mature in the wild when they reach about 1.5 to 2 inches in shell length.

 Abalone reproduce by broadcast spawning—releasing their eggs and sperm into the water.
 The eggs hatch after only one day if fertilized, but large amounts of sperm are needed to fertilize an egg.
 This means fertilization succeeds more often when groups of adult male and female abalone are close to each other when they spawn.
-Fertilized eggs hatch into larvae, which later grow into adults.
+Fertilized eggs hatch into larvae, which settle and grow into adults.

 Illegal harvest (poaching) of black abalone continues to be a problem, particularly along remote stretches of the central California coast where numbers of black abalone are relatively high.
 Illegal harvest reduces black abalone abundance in the wild, further reducing the ability of populations to reproduce and sustain themselves over the long-term.

 Withering syndrome is the primary threat to black abalone.
 The disease is a common and fatal infection that affects the digestive organs of abalone.
 The pathogen that causes it is currently present in the coastal oceans of California.
 Although all wild black abalone are likely infected, full manifestation of the disease appears to be more prevalent in the southern portion of the black abalone range (south of Point Conception, California) where water temperatures are relatively warmer.
-Die-offs associated with the disease are associated with sea surface warming events (e.g., El Niño events, thermal discharges).
+Die-offs from disease are associated with sea surface warming events (e.g., El Niño events, thermal discharges).
 The disease’s northward progression poses a continuing threat to the remaining healthy populations; however, the impacts may be reduced due to the potential for black abalone to develop genetically-based disease resistance, as well as the existence of a phage that infects the pathogen and improves the survival of abalone.

 Other abalone diseases have emerged over the past several decades in abalone populations outside of California (e.g., herpes virus, vibriosis, sabellidosis).
 To date, no outbreaks of these diseases have been observed in wild black abalone populations.
 However, black abalone may be susceptible to these diseases.
 Strict regulations and monitoring are needed whenever animals are imported and/or transported between facilities, to minimize the potential for introducing these diseases to wild abalone populations.